Heidi Lück: Bavarian State Parliament

-She represents the SPD state parliament faction in the committee for "agriculture, nutrition and forestry".
-Heidi Lück is agriculture and forestry spokeswoman and chairman of the SPD faction working group "agriculture, nutrition and forestry".
-As well as being a member of the working groups "women", "youth" and "sport" she is also the official representative of the SPD state parliament faction in the "Bodensee parliamentary commission" and member of the "Socialist Bodensee-International" (SBI) since 1994.
+She represents the SPD state parliament group in the committee for agriculture, nutrition and forestry.
+Heidi Lück is agriculture and forestry spokeswoman and chairwoman of the SPD faction working group "agriculture, nutrition and forestry".
+As well as being a member of the working groups "women", "youth" and "sport", she is also the official representative of the SPD state parliament faction in the "Bodensee parliamentary commission" and member of the "Socialist Bodensee-International" (SBI) since 1994.

-Besides her own electoral constituency, Sonthofen-Lindau, Heidi Lück additionally looks after the electoral constituencies Kempten/Oberallgäu, Kaufbeuren and Marktoberdorf/Ostallgäu (Füssen to Buchloe) due to the lack of other delegates in this areas.
+Besides her own electoral constituency, Sonthofen-Lindau, Heidi Lück additionally is responsible for the electoral constituencies Kempten/Oberallgäu, Kaufbeuren and Marktoberdorf/Ostallgäu (Füssen to Buchloe) due to the lack of other delegates in these areas.

 Honorary offices and membership of associations and federations

-Since 2001, now in her second electoral period, Heidi Lück has been voluntary chairman of the Oberallgäu BRK (Bavarian Red Cross) district federation, she is also a member of the board of the "Foundation for handicapped people in Allgäu" as well as a member of the board of trustees of the university of applied sciences, Kempten, likewise she has been a lay associate judge for juveniles (Jugendschöffe) for many years.
+Since 2001, now in her second electoral period, Heidi Lück has been voluntary chairman of the Oberallgäu BRK (Bavarian Red Cross) district federation.
+She is also a member of the board of the "Foundation for handicapped people in Allgäu" as well as a member of the board of trustees of the University of Applied Sciences, Kempten, likewise she has been a lay associate judge for juveniles (Jugendschöffe) for many years.
 She is member of the prison advisory board (Gefängnisbeirat) of the correctional facility "JVA Kempten" (Justizvollzugsanstalt) and is active in the volunteer helpers organisation (Straffälligenhilfe).

 She has been an active member for many years of the following organisations (and of others, not listed here):